SalviCF/PLXC-2014/README.md

-C-like mini compiler using JFlex and CUP
+C-like mini compiler using JFlex and CUP built on top of PLC-base repository